Why it’s never too late to socialize your dog

 Remember, don’t rush things, introducing one new activity every couple of weeks will help them relax in different environments over time.

-Puppies should be exposed to a wide range of different sounds, smells and environments.
-This allows them to be less fearful with unfamiliar things and it allows them to become a confident dog as they grow.
+Puppies should be exposed to a wide range of different sounds, smells, and environments.
+This allows them to be less fearful of unfamiliar things and it allows them to become confident dogs as they grow.

 Puppies who are not socialized at a young age can feel anxiety, fear and aggression more easily.
 This can lead to behavioral issues later in their life.
 Most dog owners will find easier success in socialization if you begin early in your dog’s life and start building a positive association with the act of socializing with other dogs and humans at an early age.